uvarc/rc-learning/content/notes/hpc-intro/interactive_apps/interactive_ood_jupyter.md

 The "Allocation" is the name of the allocation that should be charged.
 Your advisor should have told you what to use.
 You can be a member of more than one allocation.
 In that case one of them, not chosen by you, will be the default.
 It is best to always fill in the name of an allocation, but remember to change it if necessary.

-Once you have completed the Webform, click on the `Launch` button to submit the request.
+Once you have completed the form, click on the `Launch` button to submit the request.